Learning Center Orientations

 - The Learning Center now has four computers available in the testing area for online and typed response exams.

-- A provided instruction sheet must be filled out and completed for exams.
+- A test proctoring instruction sheet must be filled out and completed for all exams.
 Student names should be provided when available.

 - Learning Center staff will follow directions on instruction sheet, and contact instructors in the event of discrepancies.